sowjanyakodam/Company-Research-Assistant/README.md

 **🔄 Section-Level Updates**<br>
 Revise any section of the account plan, anytime, without full regeneration.

+**🎯 Personalized & Context-Aware Plans (New Feature)**<br>
+The agent adapts the account plan based on the user’s intent, conversation style, and follow-up requirements - ensuring each plan feels customized and relevant.

 **🌐 Real-Time Research**<br>
 Pull real company details, news, and web insights using SerpAPI, synthesized by an LLM into a unified report.